efrei-paris-sud/iot-projects/ava/ava.md

 There are a lot of advantages to use this.
 First, we don't need to have a Wifi or connect it to the internet.
 It will strenghten the security.
 ![gitHub](https://github.com/siiscil/iot-projects/blob/master/ava/pictures/BLE-Intro.png)

+For more detail, go on click on this link : https://github.com/siiscil/iot-projects/blob/master/ava/how_to_connect_in_BLE.md
 ### Radar system

 The radar needs to be connect to an esp32 to work